ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 Schematics are files containing block and entity information of a certain area a player scanned with the [Scan Tool](../items/scantool) in-game.
 You can use the scan tool and scan ANY building or structure you like in singleplayer or multiplayer and then have your [Builder](../../source/workers/builder) build it for you (provided that you give them all the materials needed, of course).

-### Note: In 1.19, the build tool and the schematic infrastructure changed.
-This means that parts of the information below may only apply to one of both versions.
-Those parts are annotated with [1.18] and [1.19].
-Anything not annotated holds for both versions

 - [Schematics](#schematics)
   - [Scanning a New Structure](#scanning-a-new-structure)
   - [Placing a Schematic.](#placing-a-schematic)